KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 </p>

 # Credits
-I would like to express my gratitude to the following resources, which have been a huge help for me in the development of the Gamer Insight - Blog.
+I would like to express my gratitude to the following resources, which have been a huge help to me in the development of the Gamer Insight - Blog.

 ### Media
 Images are taken from the following page:
-- [Leonardo.ai](https://leonardo.ai/) **Used as landing page hero image**
+- [Leonardo.ai](https://leonardo.ai/) **Used as a landing page hero image**

 ### Django Documentation: